 - School-leavers should list their A-levels and mention each subject they studied.
 And if you’ve just left school you can also mention your GCSEs.
 Don’t list every subject, just mention the number of subjects you did.
 But do mention Maths and English specifically as they’re a minimum requirement for lots of entry-level roles.

 - In both cases, include the name of your school or college and the dates you attended.

 - For uni graduates, write the name of your university, the name of your degree and your dates of study.
 Include your expected graduation date if you’re still studying.

-- And if you haven’t yet graduated, or only graduated within the last year, you can change the order of your CV and put your education section before your work experience.
+- And if you haven’t yet graduated, or only graduated within the last year, you can change the order of your hospitality CV and put your education section before your work experience.